xulab-nwafu/hits/README.md

 RNAseq pipeline
 ---------------
-- For mapping and counting reads of each gene in RNAseq:
+- For mapping and counting reads of each gene in RNAseq, use `rnaseq`
 ```
 Usage: rnaseq fastq_directory
  e.g.: rnaseq ~/data/example/rnaseq/fastq